threadjuggler/portfolio/README.md

 # portfolio
-This repo contains a choice of my demonstrated skills for hiring and self marketing
+This repo contains a choice of my skills for hiring and self marketing